 Module Name The FortiGuard module name, including: AntiVirus Scanner, AntiVirus Extended Signature, AntiVirus Active Signature, AntiVirus Extreme Signature, IDS Engine, IDS Signature, Anti-Reconnaissance & Anti-Exploit Engine.
 All modules automatically install update packages when they are available on the FDN.
 Current Version The current version of the module.
 Release Time The time that module was released.
 Last Update Time The time that module was last updated.
 Last Check Status The status of the last update attempt.
 Upload Package File Select Browse to locate a package file on the management computer, then select Submit to upload the package file to the FortiDeceptor.
 When the unit has no access to the Fortinet FDN servers, the user can go to the Customer Service and Support site to download package files manually.
-FortiGuard Server Location Select FDN servers for package update and Web Filtering query.
-By default, the selection is Nearest , which means the closest FDN server according to the unit's time zone is used.
-When US Region is selected, only servers inside Unite States are used.
 FortiGuard Server Settings Use override FDN server to download module updates Select to enable an override FDN server, or FortiManager, to download module update, then enter the server IP address or FQDN in the text box.
 When an overridden FDN server is used, FortiGuard Server Location will be disabled.
 Click Connect FDN Now button to schedule an immediate update check.
-The default port on FDN server is 443.
+The default port on FDN server is 443 and can be changed to 53 or 8888.

 Use Proxy Select to use a proxy.
-Configure the Proxy Type (HTTP Connect , SOCKS v4 , or SOCKS v5), Server Name/IP , Port , Proxy Username , and Proxy Password .
-FortiGuard Web Filter Setting gs Use override server address for web filtering query Select to enable an override server address for web filtering query, then enter the server IP address (IP address or IP address:port) or FQDN in the text box.
+Configure the Proxy Type ( HTTP Connect , SOCKS v4 , or SOCKS v5 ), Server Name/IP , Port , Proxy Username , and Proxy Password .
+FortiGuard Web Filter Settings Use override server address for web filtering query Select to enable an override server address for web filtering query, then enter the server IP address (IP address or IP address:port) or FQDN in the text box.
 By default, the closest web filtering server according to the unit's time zone is used.
 The default port on FDN server is 443.
 Use Proxy Select to use a proxy.
-Configure the Proxy Type (HTTP Connect , SOCKS v4 , or SOCKS v5), Server Name/IP , Port , Proxy Username , and Proxy Password .
-VM Image Download Proxy S Settings Use Proxy Select to use a proxy.
-Configure the Proxy Type (HTTP Connect , SOCKS v4 , or SOCKS v5), Server Name/IP , Port , Proxy Username , and Proxy Password .
+Configure the Proxy Type ( HTTP Connect , SOCKS v4 , or SOCKS v5 ), Server Name/IP , Port , Proxy Username , and Proxy Password .
+VM Image Download Proxy Settings Use Proxy Select to use a proxy.
+Configure the Proxy Type ( HTTP Connect , SOCKS v4 , or SOCKS v5 ), Server Name/IP , Port , Proxy Username , and Proxy Password .

-Click Connect FDN Now to connect the override FDN server/proxy.
-Click Test Connection to test your connection.
-Click Apply to apply your changes.
+- 3. Click Connect FDN Now to connect the override FDN server/proxy. - Click Test Connection to test your connection. - · Click Apply to apply your changes.